 Using an organizer for your cords, dongles, and little bits you need to work remotely is a huge plus.
 Not only will you be able to find them when you need them, but you won’t lose them or leave them behind.
 (Well, providing you check it before you leave!
 Whoops!)

-Because seriously—what’s worse than getting to your destination, then finding you left your power cord at home?
+Seriously, what’s worse than getting to your destination and then finding you left your power cord at home?
 And yes, I speak from experience!

 This one was a total game-changer for me with travel and I can’t believe I didn’t think about it earlier.
 I take many of my photos on my phone.
 And, I use my phone for navigation.
 So, partway through my day, I’d either have to run back to my room to recharge, or bring cords to hopefully get to charge at a restaurant.
 Never again with this tool!

 You’ll find options based on the battery size and life, the number of connections, and even some solar-powered options.